MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantTaxonomyReplicationParameters.md

 ```

 ## DESCRIPTION
-Before you run the cmdlets, please use �Connect-SPOService� to connect to SharePoint Online first.
+Before using this cmdlet, please use [Connect-SPOService](Connect-SPOService) to connect to SharePoint Online first using the desired satellite location URL for which you want to do the replication.

 By default, all global groups except system/search/people/sitecollection in primary location will be replicated to
 satellite.